Trees

 Level-orderO(n)O(w)

 The O(log n) complexity in balanced binary trees comes from their structure.
-At the root, all nodes are accessible.
-As we move down each level, the number of nodes we need to consider is halved, from n to n/2.
-The number of times we can halve n before reaching 1 is actually the definition of log₂(n).
-This narrowing process allows us to quickly focus on a small portion of the tree, resulting in logarithmic time complexity for many operations.
+At the root, we have access to every node.
+Each level down halves the number of nodes we still need to consider, from n to n/2.
+The number of times you can halve n before reaching 1 is literally the definition of log₂(n).
+Because we quickly focus on a small portion of the tree with each step, many tree operations end up logarithmic.

 Tree Nodes

-Tree nodes are the fundamental building blocks of a tree.
-For example, each node in a binary tree typically contains three main components:
+Tree nodes are the building blocks of a tree.
+A node in a binary tree typically has three parts:

-1. The val holds the actual data you want to store, such as a number or a string
+1. The val holds the data you want to store (a number, a string, etc.).

 If a node has no children, its left and right pointers are set to null.
-This structure allows us to create parent-child relationships between nodes, forming the tree structure:
+That's enough to wire up the parent-child relationships that make up the tree:

 # Definition of a binary tree node